davidlizeng/LinearLeastSquares.jl/docs/_build/html/_sources/math.txt

 :math:`A`, :math:`b`, :math:`C`, and :math:`d` are given and have sizes
 :math:`m\times n`, :math:`m`, :math:`p\times n`, and :math:`p`,
 respectively.
-LSQ finds a value for :math:`x` that satisfies the linear equality constraints :math:`Cx = d` and minimizes the objective, the sum of the squares of the entries of :math:`Ax - b`.
+LLS finds a value for :math:`x` that satisfies the linear equality constraints :math:`Cx = d` and minimizes the objective, the sum of the squares of the entries of :math:`Ax - b`.